wangyihaier/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/Before the HOL - Azure Synapse Analytics end-to-end solution.md

 6. Select the **Create** button once validation has passed.

-### Task 2: Create Azure Synapse Analytics workspace
+### Task 2: Create the Azure Synapse Analytics workspace

 1. Deploy the workspace through the following Azure ARM template (press the button below):